 Understanding Private Duty Nursing: The Basics

 Private duty nurses offer services for a family caregiver when the challenges of helping a loved one become more than anticipated, and help is needed.
-Private duty nurses essentially work in conjunction with a family caregiver, providing further safety, security and supervision for your loved one — whether in home or at a facility.
+Private duty nurses essentially work in conjunction with a family caregiver, providing further safety, security and supervision for your loved one — whether in the home or at a facility.
 The private duty nurse also actively participates in a senior’s customised care plan, allowing for a more engaging and organised experience.

 The Benefits of a Private Duty Nurse

 Having a private duty nurse is a great way of providing security and peace of mind for yourself and your senior.
 The relief they bring cannot be measured.
 And the duties they fulfil are wide and varying.
 If you choose to hire a private duty nurse, you should expect the following:

 Administration of medication: Expect your private duty nurse to set up and organise each pill or medicine in their respective orders.
 They will be involved in administering and scheduling medication times.
 This can include topical or oral meds, eye/ear drops, injections, inhalants and more.

 Providing grooming and hygiene: This includes bathroom supervision, cutting nails, shaving, and help with bathing.